BlueQuartzSoftware/simplnx/src/Plugins/OrientationAnalysis/docs/FindShapesFilter.md

 [3] n-Dimensional Moment Invariants and Conceptual Mathematical Theory of Recognition n-Dimensional Solids, Alexander G. Mamistvalov, IEEE TRANSACTIONS ON PATTERN ANALYSIS AND MACHINE INTELLIGENCE, VOL. 20, NO. 8, AUGUST 1998, p.
 819-831.

 [4] M. Groeber, M. Uchic, D. Dimiduk, and S. Ghosh.
 A Framework for Automated Analysis and Simulation of 3D Polycrystalline Microstructures, Part 1: Statistical Characterization    Acta Materialia, 56 (2008), 1257-1273.

-## Example Pipelines ##
+## Example Pipelines

 + (01) SmallIN100 Morphological Statistics
 + (06) SmallIN100 Synthetic

-## License & Copyright ##
+## License & Copyright

 Please see the description file distributed with this **Plugin**

-## DREAM3DNX Help
+## DREAM3D-NX Help

-Check out our GitHub community page at [DREAM3DNX-Issues](https://github.com/BlueQuartzSoftware/DREAM3DNX-Issues) to report bugs, ask the community for help, discuss features, or get help from the developers.
+If you need help, need to file a bug report or want to request a new feature, please head over to the [DREAM3DNX-Issues](https://github.com/BlueQuartzSoftware/DREAM3DNX-Issues) GItHub site where the community of DREAM3D-NX users can help answer your questions.